The Tri for a Cure Swim Course

 The swim is a 1/3-mile counter-clockwise triangular course that starts and ends on the beach at the beginning of the Spring Point Lighthouse area on the SMCC campus.
 The cove is fairly well protected from winds and swells.
 Swimmers are reminded to keep the marking buoys to their left.

 A Coast Guard boat will be in the water, along with several kayak and surfboard lifeguards.
 Volunteers and medical staff will be stationed on the beach and along the jetty monitoring every moment of the swim.
-Any athlete in need of assistance during the swim needs only to raise her arm in the air or swim to the closest boat/kayak.
+Any athlete in need of assistance during the swim should turn over on their back and wave their hands and someone will come to them.
 Athletes are permitted to stop and rest on a boat/kayak without any penalty, as long as no forward progress is made.

 Note: Any athlete new to ocean swimming or swimming in a wetsuit is STRONGLY ENCOURAGED to practice several times before the race.
 Several swim clinics are available.